rzsunnah/Oracle_Cloud_Projects/Oracle APEX & ORDS Installation/README.md

 # Oracle APEX & ORDS Installation

---
-I've successfully installed and configured Oracle APEX (Application Express) and Oracle REST Data Services (ORDS) to enable rapid application development and web service integration on Oracle Cloud Infrastructure (OCI).
+**I've successfully installed and configured Oracle APEX (Application Express) and Oracle REST Data Services (ORDS) to enable rapid application development and web service integration on Oracle Cloud Infrastructure (OCI).
 The goal was to create a development environment for building modern web applications that interact with the Oracle Database and can be accessed through RESTful APIs.
-Also I have done with the web version like Tomcat.
+Also I have done with the web version like Tomcat.**
---

-🔹 Key Achievements
+🔹 **Key Achievements**

 ✅ Installed and configured Oracle APEX and Oracle REST Data Services (ORDS) with different versions.